-64. In 2004, Interim Evaluations (IEs) of two of the earlier interventions contributed to the design of the subsequent portfolio.
-Box 2 provides a summary of the IEs' key findings.
+64. In 2004, interim evaluations of two of the earlier interventions contributed to the design of the subsequent portfolio.
+Box 2 provides a summary of the interim evaluations' key findings.

-Box 2.
-Lessons Learned from Previous Evaluations of Projects in Viet Nam
+Box 2 Lessons learned from previous evaluations of projects in Viet Nam